-Cinque Terre is a picturesque coastal area in Liguria, Italy, one of the most iconic and beautiful regions in Italy.
+Cinque Terre, a picturesque coastal area in Liguria, Italy, is one of the most iconic, beautiful and romantic regions in Italy.

 The name Cinque Terre means “five lands”, which are the five villages of Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso.
 The area is a designated a national park and a UNESCO World Heritage Site.

-As the average visitor does not have such a luxury when they plan their Italian itinerary, we have put together a two day Cinque Terre itinerary to help you experience the highlights of the area.
+As the average visitor does not have such a luxury when planning their Italian itinerary, we have put together a two-day Cinque Terre itinerary to help you experience the highlights of the area.
 This itinerary is a great addition to our recommended Italian road trip itineraries.